awsdocs/amazon-eks-user-guide/doc_source/authenticate-oidc-identity-provider.md

 **Considerations**
 + You can associate one OIDC identity provider to your cluster\.
 + Kubernetes doesn't provide an OIDC identity provider\.
 You can use an existing public OIDC identity provider, or you can run your own identity provider\.
 For a list of certified providers, see [OpenID Certification](https://openid.net/certification/) on the OpenID site\.
 + The issuer URL of the OIDC identity provider must be publicly accessible, so that Amazon EKS can discover the signing keys\.
-Amazon EKS does not support OIDC identity providers with self\-signed certificates\.
+Amazon EKS doesn't support OIDC identity providers with self\-signed certificates\.
-+ You can't disable the AWS IAM authenticator on your cluster, because it is still required for joining nodes to a cluster\.
-For more information, see [AWS IAM Authenticator for Kubernetes](https://github.com/kubernetes-sigs/aws-iam-authenticator) on GitHub\.
++ You can't disable IAM authentication to your cluster, because it's still required for joining nodes to a cluster\.
 + An Amazon EKS cluster must still be created by an AWS [IAM principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html), rather than an OIDC identity provider user\.
 This is because the cluster creator interacts with the Amazon EKS APIs, rather than the Kubernetes APIs\.
 + OIDC identity provider\-authenticated users are listed in the cluster's audit log if CloudWatch logs are turned on for the control plane\.
 For more information, see [Enabling and disabling control plane logs](control-plane-logs.md#enabling-control-plane-log-export)\.
 + You can't sign in to the AWS Management Console with an account from an OIDC provider\.
 You can only [view Kubernetes resources](view-kubernetes-resources.md) in the console by signing into the AWS Management Console with an AWS Identity and Access Management account\.